Skip to main content

 Frequently Asked Questions

-How long does a whole home battery backup last during a power outage?
+How long does a portable battery backup last during a power outage?

-Is a transfer switch required for a portable power station?
+Do I need a transfer switch or smart panel for a portable power station?

 Bottom Line

-Get the Jackery Explorer 2000 Plus if You want the best value LFP portable for essential-load backup — refrigerator, CPAP, networking, lights — without the 240V premium..
+Get the Jackery Explorer 2000 Plus if You want the best value LFP station for 120V essentials — fridge, CPAP, networking, lights — in a carryable 61.5 lb unit, with no need for 240V..

 Sources & Methodology